w3f/research/docs/polkadot/networking/4-xcmp.rst

 parachain in order to begin defining this.)

 R2.
-Ideally, allow recipients to select which message(s) to receive first, subject to the fairness constraints mentioned above.
+Ideally, allow recipients to select which message(s) to receive first, subject to the :ref:`XCMP fairness constraints <polkadot/XCMP/index:fairness>`.

 See also `security considerations`_ below.